A Psychiatrist on Finding Meaning in Psychedelic Experiences and Altered States

 Photo courtesy of Spiros Halaris

-San Francisco–based psychiatrist Emily Williams, MD, specializes in integration therapies for altered states, including psychedelic ones.
+San Francisco–based psychiatrist Emily Willow, MD, specializes in integration therapies for altered states, including psychedelic ones.
 She also does psychedelic-harm-reduction work at festivals.
 She has seen people through some difficult experiences.
 (As a reminder, if psychedelics are done without careful attention to dose, set, and setting, it’s possible for things to go wrong.
 Legal status depends on where you use them.)

-Because she’s worked with MAPS—the Multidisciplinary Association on Psychedelic Studies—on psychedelic-assisted psychotherapy, Williams has also had a lot of people walk into her psychiatry practice a day, or days, or weeks after a psychedelic experience.
+Because she’s worked with MAPS—the Multidisciplinary Association on Psychedelic Studies—on psychedelic-assisted psychotherapy, Willow has also had a lot of people walk into her psychiatry practice a day, or days, or weeks after a psychedelic experience.
 And this can be an interesting opportunity.
-“Just after a psychedelic experience, due to the phenomenon of heightened neuroplasticity, your mind, thoughts, and behaviors are more receptive to change,” Williams says.
+“Just after a psychedelic experience, due to the phenomenon of heightened neuroplasticity, your mind, thoughts, and behaviors are more receptive to change,” Willow says.
 It’s thought to be like spring cleaning for the brain, she explains: a chance to start not necessarily from scratch but from a place of openness, flexibility, and energy.

-What helps people take advantage of this clean slate, Williams says, is integration.
+What helps people take advantage of this clean slate, Willow says, is integration.
 Traditionally, psychedelics (as well as other experiences, like Holotropic Breathwork) are coupled with practices that confirm, extend, and expand the insights intrinsic to altered states.
 In secular contexts, however, where psychedelics aren’t typically connected to spiritual weight, people often miss this piece of the process.
 And they may lose something meaningful—and potentially life-changing.
-That’s why, Williams says, we need to consider shamanic tradition: Psychedelics may have the potential to unlock personal growth, but you need the right setting, context, and integration to open the door.
+That’s why, Willow says, we need to consider shamanic tradition: Psychedelics may have the potential to unlock personal growth, but you need the right setting, context, and integration to open the door.

 So when people talk about a trip, yes, they might mean psilocybin mushrooms.
 Or maybe they’ve hit an altered state of consciousness dancing, meditating, or having a baby.
 But they could also mean the integration end, William says, which could include talk therapy, freehand drawing, and yoga.